MoiraLampe/MoiraLampe.github.io/index.md

 A Journey through Computational Neuroscience- and Biology, and Machine Learning.

-I’m a computational neuroscience enthusiast and am fascinated by the complexities of the human mind and how it shapes our decision-making.
+I’m a Computational Neuroscientist with experience in Machine Learning and Data Science.
+I am fascinated by the complexities of the human mind and how it shapes our decision-making.

 So far, my journey has been all about exploring the intersections of Applied Mathematics and AI tools in Neuro- and Cognitive Sciences.

 ## Portfolio